 It was a small idea, perhaps, but it felt profoundly important to me, and in the five weeks since his birthday I’ve found myself acknowledging my friends and family out loud, telling them not just that I like their good qualities, but that I’m working to be more like them, too.
 That I don’t just think warm thoughts of them, but that I do warm things with them as my guide.

 We take for granted our time on earth.
 Even when we don’t, we do.
 We spend our precious moments on trivialities, on contrivances, and we lose sight that far more precious than our dollars are our minutes.
-I wasn’t super close to JP or Andreas or Liz, but I did tell JP how much I admired his vision, and I did tell Andreas how much I respected his intellectual passion for skiing the steeps.
+I wasn’t super close to JP or Andreas or Liz, but JP knew that I admired his incredible vision and Andreas knew how much I respected his intellectual passion for skiing the steeps.
 I just wish I’d told JP that I liked his photos so much I actually looked at them before shooting my own or said out loud to Andreas that I was working to bring his same kind of mindfulness to my own skiing.

 It’s good to honor the dead.
 It’s better to honor the living.
 It’s good to use words.
-It’s better to take actions.
+It’s better to take action.
 And really, there’s no time to waste.